Infinite Monkeys Bending Reality

 Bend reality itself in this strange and innovative platformer that asks “What if monkeys could bend reality with their minds?”.
 Find out for yourself by playing Infinite Monkeys Bending Reality.

 I started work on this game shortly after Flash 8 was released, something like 4 years ago!
 It was written in AS1, and started out as a test of the new DisplacementMapFilter that had just been introduced.
 I built a dead simple early test where you could bend the level and jump around on it, and it worked better than expected.
-It was fun just trying to see if you could get to all the places on the screen.
+It was fun just trying to see if you could guess How Much does an Uber Driver Make.
 Sometime around then, I quit my full time job and became freelance, and Infinite Monkeys got pushed aside for more critical jobs.

 Over the next couple of years, I’d occasionally find myself with a bit of time to work on the Monkeys.
 So I’d go back to it, add a few levels, do some graphical work, add a new feature or whatever.
 Then something more important would come up again, and Monkeys would get forgotten again.

 This super-long gestation period seems to have led to a pretty big game with lots of features plenty to like about it.
 Unfortunately it’s also led to confused and somewhat buggy code, multiple art styles and rather random storylines!
 There are missing features too.
 A few people have complained that it doesn’t save your progress.
 This is true, but it turned out to be a very hard feature to implement due to the disjointed way the whole game was built.